AnjaliGarg13/Event-Timeline-Webapp-/README.md

 # csi_events_timeline

-The frontend part is available at https://anjaligarg13.github.io/Webapp/
+The webapp is available at https://csievent.herokuapp.com/

 ## Pre-Requisites
 you will need